 Walking in the Lakes

-Many of us have been dreaming about long walks in the Lake District, with endless views and cosy pubs.
+Many of us have been dreaming about long walks and tactivities in the Lake District, with endless views and cosy pubs.
 If you want to splurge, book one of the lake houses at The Gilpin.
 To keep costs down, stay at small friendly Hassness Country House, which is owned and run by Ramblers Holidays and welcomes both couples and singles.

 Cottages for two

 If you don’t like the idea yet of mixing with others, you could rent your own cosy little cottage for two.
 Rural Retreats has more than 600 rental cottages that sleep two.
 You’ll find them in every corner of England, Scotland, Wales and Northern Ireland.
 They range from a simple wood-built shepherds hut in woodland in Suffolk to a Victorian hunting lodge overlooking 1,000 acres of Capability Brown parkland.
+This is definitely my idea of one of the best UK holidays.

 Take a spa break